WP Simple Pay Blog

 Keep Your Forms Simple

-Multi-step forms, forms with lots of fields, and forms with questions your donors can’t answer easily are a bad idea.
+So, multi-step forms, forms with tons of fields, and forms with questions your donors can’t answer easily are a bad idea.
 They wreck your conversions.
-These types of forms are usually unnecessary, anyway.
 If you want other data points about your customers, you can always get them later through surveys or smart email marketing segmentation.

 Finally, make sure to keep your entire form visible on a single page.
 If donors end up on a second page with additional fields, they might feel overwhelmed and abandon the process.